-Title: Council Plan Mid-Year Progress Report 2022-23 Purpose: To advise Cabinet on progress of our Council Plan priorities.
-Recommendation: That Cabinet agrees to: a) Approve the Council Plan Progress Update Mid-Year 2022-23 as set out at Appendix 1; b) Note the status of the Council's performance indicators and actions at Appendices 2 and 3; and c) Agree to refer this report to the Audit and Scrutiny Committee for further consideration.
+Title: Council Plan Mid-Year Progress Report 2022-23 Purpose: To advise the Audit and Scrutiny Committee on progress of our Council Plan priorities.
+Recommendation: That the Audit and Scrutiny Committee agrees to: a) Note the Council Plan Progress Update Mid-Year 2022-23 as set out at Appendix 1; and b) Note the status of the Council's performance indicators and actions at Appendices 2 and 3.